kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

 ```

-This `CONDITION` is a boolean expression that keeps the loop running as long as it's value is True.
+This `CONDITION` is a boolean expression that keeps the loop running as long as it's value is `True`.

 #### Example 4
 ```python